jontheepi/bad_batch_alert/README.md

 * [Dr. Amanda Latimore, PhD](http://www.bhsbaltimore.org/amanda-latimore-phd/) - Mentoring, guiding, improving, and promoting the service.
 Analyzing the overdose data in Baltimore City.
 * [Dr. Lena Wen](https://health.baltimorecity.gov/node/35) - Creating public/private partnerships that allow us to exist.
 Dedicating herself to the fight against opioid deaths.
 Providing feedback and mentorship to our developers.
 * [Mike Fried](https://health.baltimorecity.gov/people/mike-fried) - Creating the [TECHealth](https://www.baltimoretechealth.com/) initiative that kicked this all off.
+* Many many many others in the comunnity who have supported, guided, and connected us.

 # Geting Started